Cambridge-ICCS/cambridge-iccs.github.io/summerschool25.md

 <h3><a href="https://cambridge-iccs.github.io/summerschool25-prerequisites">Collected list of pre-requisities</a></h3>

+During the week, you can <a href="https://docs.google.com/spreadsheets/d/1v8y2GodI9JZoHrFRpLW2tD135MurDBMIcr-ArBFIT3A/edit">book in a session</a> with one of the RSE team for advice, or to discuss ongoing projects.

 ## List of Topics in brief

 * **Version control (Git and GitHub)** – both introductory and intermediate sessions